Health Library

 A bone marrow aspirate and biopsy is done to see if the blood cells in your child's body are being properly made.

-A biopsy is the removal of a small piece of marrow tissue by a special biopsy needle.
+A biopsy is taking out a small piece of marrow tissue with a special biopsy needle.

 Most of the time, this procedure is done under general anesthesia either in the clinic or in the operating room.

-After one to two minutes, a needle is placed into the bone marrow and a small amount of marrow is pulled up into a syringe.
-Then the needle is withdrawn, and this part of the test is over.
+After one to two minutes, a needle is placed into the bone marrow, and a small amount of marrow is pulled into a syringe.
+Then the needle is taken out, and this part of the test is over.

 Bone marrow looks like blood in the syringe.